Neil Fox (broadcaster): Radio Wyvern

-In 1984 he started his professional radio career on what is now Hits Radio Herefordshire & Worcestershire (then Radio Wyvern) in Hereford and Worcester, starting off with a show called Mellow Yellow.
-This was broadcast on Friday nights from 9.00 pm – 11.00pm and Saturday nights from 8.00 pm – 11.00 pm.
-In 1985, Fox took over the weekday evening show from 6.00 pm – 9.00 pm, before moving to their weekday afternoon show from 2.00 pm – 6.00 pm.
-He also presented a Saturday morning show for the station, which went out from 10.00 am – 1.00 pm.
+In 1984, he started his professional radio career on what is now Hits Radio Herefordshire & Worcestershire (then Radio Wyvern) in Hereford and Worcester, starting off with a show called Mellow Yellow.
+This was broadcast on Fridays from 9.00 pm to 11.00pm and Saturdays from 8.00 pm to 11.00 pm.
+In 1985, Fox took over the weekday show from 6.00 pm to 9.00 pm, before moving to their weekday show from 2.00 pm to 6.00 pm.
+He also presented a Saturday show for the station, which went out from 10.00 am to 1.00 pm.
 He remained there until late 1986, then joined Radio Luxembourg in February 1987 before joining Capital Radio in October the same year.

 Capital Radio

-Fox presented the station's evening show from 7.30 pm until 10.00 pm on Tuesdays and Thursdays (sharing weekday evenings with Pat Sharp), where some of his first shows were broadcast only on medium wave, because Capital were then broadcasting "adult" rock music on FM while mainstream chart music was played on MW.
-However, this soon ceased, the MW transmitters were given over to 'oldies' station Capital Gold, and the FM service became Capital FM.
+Fox presented a show from 7.30 pm until 10.00 pm on Tuesdays and Thursdays (sharing weekday evenings with Pat Sharp), where some of his first shows were broadcast only on medium wave, because Capital were then broadcasting "adult" rock music on FM while mainstream chart music was played on MW.
+However, this soon ceased, the MW transmitters were given over to "oldies" station Capital Gold, and the FM service became Capital FM.
 He also presented a Saturday morning show.

-In the very early 1990s there was a short period during which Fox hosted a show starting at midnight on Saturday, specifically aimed at the club crowd.
+In the very early 1990s, there was a short period during which Fox hosted a show starting at midnight on Saturday, specifically aimed at the club crowd.
 It was for this show that he adopted the moniker "Dr Fox", with the full title of the programme being "Dr Fox's Midnight Surgery".
 This was at the suggestion of Capital's Programme Director, Richard Park.
 Many people called the show for requests.
 Fox was well known for having banter with callers and the "Surgery" was soon extended to his weekday evening shows.